frankgiordano/PlatformTracker/README.md

 ## Setup, Installation, and running the application:

-1 - Install Java 7 and above
+1 - Install Java 8

 2 - Install Maven